CS3398-Changelings-Aye/GigaBIte/README.md

 * Sebastian Santana:
 * Nisa Lateef:

-* Wilson Benitez:
+* Wilson Benitez: Improvment came from asking help from my team, help me use the right API function to get it to display properly.

 ## Next Steps 2
  * Dalton Melville: Next step is to look into Databases and be able to complete the user search database, as well as the Image search database.
  * Nicole Runas: My next step is to expand the drink options that the bot give and research how to add specificality to each entre.
  * Sebastian Santana:
  * Nisa Lateef:
- * Wilson Benitez:
+ * Wilson Benitez: My next steps is to put images in a package and have us pull from that packet if it has been search.